-Are you planning a classroom party?
-Will your little ones be coming over to your house over the holidays?
+Are you planning a holiday classroom party?
+Need some class games for the month?
 If so, then you need this alphabet game!

 Reindeer Alphabet Bingo is a fun way to practice letter recognition and sounds with a Christmas flair.

 GETTING READY TO PLAY REINDEER ALPHABET BINGO